-Dublin: Property prices went up 18 per cent here over last year and there is a palpable sense of a slow recovery cresting.
+Dublin: Property prices went up 18 percent here over the last year and there is a palpable sense of a slow recovery cresting.

 But the old and bad ways may be returning too.
 During the boom prices were out of control.
 I got an insight, admittedly an isolated one, that such gouging may not be a thing of the past.

 I ate in a far-from-fancy restaurant near my hotel last night and had sticker price shock when the check came.